darkkeks/kks/README.md

 # Run solution on tests [1, 10]
 kks test --range 1 10
 kks test --test 15 -test 16
+# Run virtual tests (no need to generate files in tests directory)
+kks test --virtual --range 1 100

 # Submit a solution (problem and solution are auto-detected)
 # There will be a confirmation before every submit, to avoid accidental submits